 Liberal abortion rights laws resulted in a product that was used to mobilize anti-abortion sentiment.
 Today it is par for the course to have been exposed to images like this.
 And the rest is history.

-Originally posted in 2009.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Originally posted in 2009.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.